Studying magnetic circular vortex dichroism effect for photoionization of Rydberg atoms with vortex photons: Results and Discussions

 The underlying symmetry corresponds to a mirror inversion in the transverse plane, equivalent to a one-dimensional parity transformation.
 Under this operation, factors in Eq.~\ref{mv}: \begin{itemize} \item The phase factors ${\rm e}^{i\phi}/{\rm e}^{i\phi_{\vb{q}}}$ transform as ${\rm e}^{-i\phi}/{\rm e}^{-i\phi_{\vb{q}}}$ (up to a constant phase) \item The length $q$ remains unchanged \item The differential $d\phi$ changes sign ($d\phi \to -d\phi$) \end{itemize}

 These transformations preserve the modulus of the matrix element $\mathcal{M}^V_{fi}$.
 Physically, this operation reverses all angular momentum-related quantum numbers: ${m}_{\gamma}$, ${\Lambda_{\gamma}}$, and ${m_l}$.
 For the specific case of $(-{m}_{\gamma}, -{\Lambda_{\gamma}}, {m_l})$, the transition probability $\abs{\mathcal{M}^V_{fi}}^2$ becomes identical to that of $({m}_{\gamma}, {\Lambda_{\gamma}}, -{m_l})$.
-MCVD is therefore given by:
+MCVD is therefore given by:{

-This demonstrates that MCVD measurement requires only target inversion along the photon's propagation direction for experimental verification.
+} This demonstrates that MCVD measurement requires only target inversion along the photon's propagation direction for experimental verification.

-\subsection{$m$ dependence of MCVD for Rydberg Atoms}
+\subsection{$m_l$ dependence of MCVD for Rydberg Atoms}

 To investigate the sensitivity of vortex photons to the magnetic moment of Rydberg atoms, we analyze the dependence of MCVD on the magnetic quantum number ${m_l}$ under two distinct experimental configurations.
-In both cases, we consider several types of vortex photons characterized by different TAM quantum number $ m_{\gamma}$ and helicity ${\Lambda_{\gamma}}$.
+In both cases, we consider several types of vortex photons characterized by different TAM quantum number $ m_{\gamma}$ and helicity ${\Lambda_{\gamma}}$. {A Rydberg atom with main quantum number $n=51$ is investigated.
+Its radius is about $138$nm.
+Initial vortex photon has energy $\omega=100$eV and conical angle $\theta_k=\pi/10$.
+In these parameters, the transverse characteristic length for vortex photon is about $365$nm which is in the same order with Rydberg atom's radius.}

 \paragraph{First Configuration: Fixed Principal and Orbital Quantum Numbers} In the first scenario, we fix the principal ($n$) and orbital ($l$) quantum numbers while varying the magnetic quantum number ${m_l}$.
 Figure~\ref{fig:mcd_nl} presents the MCVD curves for different initial photon states, considering Rydberg atoms with $n = l + 1 = 51$.
 For MCVD which we have defined in Eq.~\ref{mcvd}, we examine vortex photons with TAM quantum number ranging from $m_{\gamma}=0$ to $m_{\gamma}=\pm 3$.